 - Rectum.
 Signs and symptoms include anal itching, pus-like discharge from the rectum, spots of bright red blood on toilet tissue and having to strain during bowel movements.

 - Eyes.
-Gonorrhea that affects your eyes may cause eye pain, sensitivity to light, and pus-like discharge from one or both eyes.
+Gonorrhea that affects your eyes can cause eye pain, sensitivity to light, and pus-like discharge from one or both eyes.

 - Throat.
-Signs and symptoms of a throat infection may include a sore throat and swollen lymph nodes in the neck.
+Signs and symptoms of a throat infection might include a sore throat and swollen lymph nodes in the neck.

 - Joints.
-If one or more joints become infected by bacteria (septic arthritis), the affected joints may be warm, red, swollen and extremely painful, especially when you move an affected joint.
+If one or more joints become infected by bacteria (septic arthritis), the affected joints might be warm, red, swollen and extremely painful, especially during movement.